rodlie/animsvg/README.md

 Select commit and scroll to end of page to download asset.

-*Only available if you are logged in (on Github), snapshots will expire within 90 days after commit that triggered the build.*
+*Only available if you are logged in (on GitHub), snapshots will expire within 90 days after commit that triggered the build.*

 ## FAQ